How to Blend Images in Paint.NET

 This has effectively applied blending to the left half of the layer.
 You can apply the blending to the whole layer by dragging the second circle in the center all the way across to the right border.
 Or you could blend the right half of the layer by moving the circle on the left of the picture to the opposite border.
 Move the circle on the left of image to the top or bottom borders to blend the higher and lower half of the layer.

 If you drag both the circles to the center of the picture, you’ll have an effect similar to the one directly below.
 That merges the images together with little transparency.
 As such, the further you drag the circles from each other the greater the transparency.

 Diamond is an alternative blending option on the toolbar.
 This enables you to blend an area of the foreground image with the background layer within a diamond shape.
 Select Diamond on the toolbar, and then left-click an area of the foreground image to blend into the background layer.

 Then you’ll see the background layer, and can drag a second circle from the selected point to expand the diamond as below.
 The transparency also increases as you drag the second circle away from the selected point.
 Thus, you can still blend much of the layers together with this option.

 The Radial option is similar to Diamond, except that it applies a transparent circle to the background image.
 Thus, you can include some of the foreground layer within the circle.
 The option works exactly the same as Diamond as you apply it by selecting a point for the first small circle and then dragging the second one away from it to expand and increase the transparency.

-So now you can blend, or merge, multiple images together either with the blending modes on Paint.NET’s Layers Properties window or the software’s Gradient tool.
-If you select images that can effectively overlap and have similar color schemes, they can be great editing effects.
+So now you know how to blend, or merge, multiple images together either with the blending modes on Paint.NET’s Layers Properties window or the software’s Gradient tool.
+If you select images that can effectively overlap and have similar color schemes, blending images together can be a great editing effect.